Part 1 – How Excessive Sitting During Pregnancy Tightens Your Pelvic Floor

 - chin in.

-For some simple, effective exercises you can do which will get you thinking about your posture at work, rest and play, click here for a downloadable worksheet of movements you can do to help re-align your body and prepare you better for labour.
+For some simple, effective exercises you can do which will get you thinking about your posture at work, rest and play, click here where you’ll learn all of the movements you can do to help re-align your body and prepare you better for labour.